Public sector purchase programme (PSPP) - Q&A

 Q4.2 Are the issue share and issuer limits based on nominal or market value?

 Q4.3 Why have the issuer and issue share limit for EU supranational bonds been increased from 33% to 50%?

 Increasing the issuer and issue share limit for EU supranational bonds provides additional flexibility in the implementation of the PSPP.

 Q4.4 To which entities do the 50% issuer and issue share limit apply?

-The 50% issuer and issue share limit apply to entities listed as “International or supranational institutions located in the euro area” on this page.
+The 50% issuer and issue share limit apply to entities listed as “International or supranational institutions located in the euro area”.
+See information on PSPP.
 Note that this list does not include eligible agencies located in the euro area.